New Jersey Bankruptcy Lawyer Explains Protecting Assets Through Exemptions

 So What Should I Do?

-Ultimately, the answer to this question can only be given after an attorney has reviewed a list of your assets, determined their distressed sale value, and then applied these exemptions.
+Ultimately, the answer to this question can only be given after an attorney has reviewed a list of your assets, determined their distressed sale value, and applied for these exemptions.
 Often, a "liquidation analysis is done, as in the case of a home.
 Although each case is different, statistics are on your side.
-In New Jersey, over 90% of chapter 7 bankruptcies do not involve assets being sold by the trustee.
+In New Jersey, over 90% of Chapter 7 bankruptcies do not involve assets being sold by the trustee.

-If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, then call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem, or Cumberland County, are considering filing bankruptcy, and are ready to take action, then call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.

-If you are looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.
+If you want more information about bankruptcy, download my free book, Top Questions People Ask About Filing Bankruptcy in New Jersey.

 Not sure if bankruptcy is right for you?
 Take the quiz to the right to find out more!